Doris24/ChatApp/README.md

     - a working Android/IOS Device or
     - Emulator
 ### Steps
-- run 'npm install'
-- run 'expo start'
+- Download the repository
+- Navigate to root folder
+- Run `npm install` to install the required packages
+- Run `expo start` or `npm start`
-- start the App:
+- Start the App:
     - Phone: scan QR code with the Expo Go App
     - Emulator: click 'Run on Android device/emulator' in the Emulator